 6. Fees and payment

-6.1 Unless otherwise agreed in writing, you agree to pay the appropriate Course fees as set out on our website (together with any applicable VAT and taxes and without any set-off or other deduction) by credit card (via Eventbrite) or by bank (BACS) transfer into such account as we shall reasonably instruct.
-The Course fees include tuition on the Course training day(s), lunch, light refreshments and all relevant course materials.
+6.1 Unless otherwise agreed in writing, you agree to pay the appropriate Course fees as set out on our website (together with any applicable VAT and taxes and without any set-off or other deduction) by credit card or by bank (BACS) transfer into such account as we shall reasonably instruct.
+The Course fees include tuition on the Course training day(s), lunch (excluding on-line courses), light refreshments (excluding on-line courses) and all relevant course materials.
 Exam fees, certification and initial membership fees are included for relevant courses.
 For the avoidance of doubt the Course fees do not include accommodation or transport costs.

 6.2 Payment must be received by us at least 14 days before the Course start date.
 For bookings made within 14 days of the Course start date, payment must be made at the time of booking.
 Where you do not pay the appropriate Course fees in accordance with Sections 6.1 and 6.2 this will constitute a breach of the Contract and without prejudice to any other rights and remedies we may be entitled to (e.g. taking legal action to recover any outstanding fees) we may refuse the Delegate(s) entry to the Course.